hollance/RWDevCon-App-Architecture/0-For-Instructor/2-Demo-Talk-Notes.markdown

 > Go to Xcode project

 Let's have a look at the Xcode project.
-This app is mostly made up of view controllers.
+As you can see, this app is mostly made up of view controllers.
 There are a few other source files but they don’t really do that much right now.

 > Slide: 01 - Current Architecture

 I have a slide of this that illustrates the current organization of the app.

-As you can see, there is a web of dependencies between the view controllers that really shouldn’t be there.
-They are all tangled up.
+Everything happens in the view controllers.
+All the data is in the view controllers, and so is all the logic.
+What's worse, these view controllers have a web of dependencies between them that really shouldn’t be there.

-The reason for this is that each view controller “owns” the particular set of data it needs.
-Each view controller is a silo, and contains the data for just that task.

-These view controllers don’t share any data between them, so if something happens in the Activity screen that has an impact on the Watch screen, then they need to access each other’s data.
+The reason for this is that the view controllers don’t share any data between them.
+You can see that the Activity screen has its own an array of Bid objects, and the Watch screen has an array of Items.

-Because of this, each view controller needs to have a direct reference to the other view controllers.
+The Activity screen receives new bids from the server every couple of seconds.
+When that happens, it has to find the corresponding item in the array from the Watch view controller.
+So they're constantly accessing each other's data.
+That's why each view controller needs to have a direct reference to the other view controllers.

 That breaks just about every rule in the book about encapsulation and data hiding, and keeping things decoupled.
 It leads to duplicate code, confusion about who is responsible for what, and hard to find bugs.

 > Back to Xcode, source code for ActivityViewController

 Let’s quickly look at the source code for the ActivityViewController.
 This view controller does a lot of stuff.
-Look at that.
 That’s way too much work for a single class.
 The other view controllers are like this too, so it's a big mess.

 I hope you don’t write your own apps like this, but from what I’ve seen on forums and Stack Overflow, this is often how apps do get built.
-It’s view controllers all the way down, and nothing much else, and the view controllers know way too much about each other.
+It’s view controllers all the way down, and nothing much else, and as a result the view controllers know way too much about each other.

 > Slide: 02 - Improved Architecture